usds/website-redesign/README.md

 ### Updating USWDS to a later version.

 **Before you do this**: The USWS Sass uses many of the USWDS functions and tokens.
 While the USWDS.css is already compiled, the site relies on Jekyll to compile the Sass files.
 There is currently an issue with Jekyll the way it handles `.5` spacing tokens.
-[See here](https://github.com/uswds/uswds-sandbox/issues/18)
+[See here](https://github.com/uswds/uswds-sandbox/issues/18). **A fix has been merged, but still waiting to be deployed.**

 There are a couple ways to update the USWDS: